AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 </div>
 <p>
 <div>
-<a>Offer a thorough analysis of each delivery's performance, per channel: success rates, audience engagement, and other essential metrics.
-They allow you to evaluate the overall effectiveness and impact of your campaign.</a>
+<p>Offer a thorough analysis of each delivery's performance, per channel: success rates, audience engagement, and other essential metrics.
+They allow you to evaluate the overall effectiveness and impact of your campaign.</p>
 </div>
 <p>
 </td>